mzusin/toolcool-range-slider/README.md

 The difference between **local** and **session storage** is that session storage keeps the value only during the current session, while the local storage keeps it until the user clears the browser cache.

-:placard: The page with examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/13-storage.html).
+:pushpin: The page with examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/13-storage.html).

 ## RTL support